christianreimer/conflateddict/README.md

 [![Build Status](https://travis-ci.org/christianreimer/conflateddict.svg?branch=master)](https://travis-ci.org/christianreimer/conflateddict)  [![Coverage Status](https://coveralls.io/repos/github/christianreimer/conflateddict/badge.svg?branch=master)](https://coveralls.io/github/christianreimer/conflateddict?branch=master)  [![Python Version](https://img.shields.io/badge/python-3.6-blue.svg)](https://img.shields.io/badge/python-3.6-blue.svg)

 This module contains classes to assist with conflating streaming data.
-This can be used to manage the load on conuming tasks, and is especially useful if the consumers only need the current value and can thus safely discard intermediate updates.
+This can be used to manage the load on consuming tasks, and is especially useful if the consumers only need the current value and can thus safely discard intermediate updates.

 Why not simply use a new empty dict for each interval?
 Because many applications require all the data when first starting up or connecting (aka initial paint, flatpaint, snapshot, broadcast), and then simply subsequent updates.
-By using a conflator this paradign can be supported.
+By using a conflator this paradigm can be supported.

 ### Example
 ```python